404 may refer to any of the following:

 Creating a custom 404 page

-If you run your own website or blog it is essential that you create a custom 404 page to help direct visitors who encounters this error.
+If you run a website or blog it is essential that you create a custom 404 page to help direct visitors who encounters this error.
 If you have access to the .htaccess file and want to create a custom 404 error page add the below line into your .htaccess file.
 In the example below, any time a visitor encounters a 404 error they are directed to the my_404.htm page.
 If you have a web based Control Panel, such as cPanel, your 404 error pages can also be customized in that Control Panel.

 ErrorDocument 404 /my_404.htm